ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

       - VMware Player or VMware Workstation for Windows
       - VMware Fusion (Full or 30 day trial) for OSX
  - Download the [VMware Image](https://ibm.box.com/s/50uj4kfg87qe3rd3icjfvlx94xaygdmr)
- - A provisioned Data Connect service in Bluemix
+ - A provisioned Data Connect Starter service in Bluemix
  - A provisioned dashDB for Analytics (**Db2 Warehouse on Cloud** *as of ~July 18*) service in Bluemix
  - Sign up for Signup for free a [Cognos Anlaytics Trial](https://ca-trial.mybluemix.net/)